I Told You So

 vilest enemy, Gemdorin, no longer posed a threat, for she had killed him in a

 fight to save her own life, protecting many others in the process.
-That terrifying confrontation continued to
+That

-stir up disturbing emotions whenever she recalled thrusting the fiend’s own
+terrifying confrontation continued to stir up disturbing emotions whenever she

-sword through his heart.
-Everyone
+recalled thrusting the fiend’s own sword through his heart.
+Everyone assumed

+the worst was behind them now.
 And so it seemed, until her recent nightmare.

 It